 No matter what you are dealing with during this time, we can help.
 Your anxiety, depression, even OCD, can be managed.
 But, you might need some support for this.
 That is okay.
 Getting help for postpartum depression or anxiety does not make you a bad mom.
 It doesn’t make you a poor partner.
 In fact, getting the help you need is the best thing you can do for yourself and your family right now.
 More support now means a more present parent later.
 It can help your marriage or relationship during the postpartum period as well.
 And, the tools you get in therapy for postpartum anxiety and depression will help you through your parenting journey.

 You’re left wondering “what’s next for me?
 What’s next for my family?”
 Our postpartum support specialists can help you during this time of transition.
 Your life will feel more balanced and grounded, giving you the confidence you need to feel like the parent you know you can be.
 Follow the steps below to get counseling in Chicago, IL or online therapy in Illinois:

 - Contact us via our appointment request form.

 - Meet with one of our experienced therapists.

 - Experience relief from postpartum symptoms and feel more connected as a parent and partner.

 Other Services at Flourish Counseling & Wellness:

 Our Chicago-based practice provides online therapy in Chicago and beyond in the state of Illinois.
 We specialize in women’s counseling, specifically when it comes to reproductive support.
-Whether you are looking for counseling while pregnant or third party reproduction support, our skilled therapists can meet your needs.
+Whether you are looking for counseling while pregnant or third-party reproduction support, our skilled therapists can meet your needs.
 And, we offer infertility counseling as well if you are struggling to get pregnant.
-If you and/or your partner are looking for support during the transition to parenthood, couples counseling can be a great resource.
+If you and/or your partner are looking for support during the transition to parenthood, couples therapy can be a great resource.
 Further, our practice offers support groups and workshops if you’d like to connect with other women or parents.
 Wherever you are at, our Chicago therapists want to help you flourish.